Rose is Rose by Don Wimmer and Pat Brady for September 22, 2016

 3. Missing large

-awilzig Premium Member about 8 years ago
+awilzig Premium Member over 8 years ago

 As a little kid I got hit under the chin by a see-saw but still kept going back to them.
 Loved them!